ableco/planter/README.md

 - A Rails app with the Planter gem installed
 - GitHub issues for issue tracking
-- The app needs to be deployed to Heroku
+- An app deployed to Heroku
-- The app needs to use Heroku review apps with the `buildpack-ruby-rake-deploy-tasks` buildpack

 ## Usage